Skip to main content

 3. Classification.
 An offence under this Article is a serious offence.

 4. Sanctions.
-A person found guilty of an offence under this Article is liable to any or all of the following sanctions:
+A person found guilty of an offence under this Article is liable to the following sanctions:

 2. Public censure in accordance with Article 10.